WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

     As you can see, we didn’t build this section of the flow in the same order as the nodes appear now, but hopefully this helped you better understand the process.

-    Now you only need to add error and time out control, you will do it in the following section:
+    Now you only need to add error and time out control, you will do it in the following section.

 ## Controlling response timeouts and session errors